ihmeuw/easylink/docs/source/concepts/pipeline_schema/index.rst

 **Interpretation:**
-Performing data cleaning steps on a given dataset, such as standardizing abbreviations, replacing bad data with missing values, etc.
+Performing data cleaning steps on a given dataset, such as standardizing abbreviations, replacing "bad" data with missing values, etc.

-Note that this step is for operations that apply independently to one dataset at a time.
+Note that this step is for operations that are applied independently to one dataset at a time.
-For cross-dataset operations, see *Schema alignment*.
+For cross-dataset operations, see :ref:`Schema alignment <schema_alignment>`.

-This step can be looped an arbitrary number of times so multiple cleaning steps can be performed on the same dataset.
+The loop-able section around this step allows it to be looped an arbitrary number of times, so that multiple cleaning steps can be performed on the same dataset.

 **Examples:**